ginettelafit/MixedModelswithRandJulia/README.md

-# Mixed Models with Rand Julia
+# Estimating Linear Mixed-Models with Julia using R
 A tutorial illustrating how to estimate linear mixed models using Julia in R.

 # Overview